simewu/kik-javascript-bot/README.md

 - Enter JavaScript code to get the result.
 - Send stickers, gifs, videos, images, etc... and the bot will return the link to where this media is stored on the internet.

-The json files are made to operate within ChatFlow ([here](https://nlu.kitt.ai/)), all Kik messages are relayed to this service, sanitized and processed within ChatFlow via Node.js, and the result is returned.
-Special precautions are taken to ensure no code can escape the sandboxed environment, access to Kik messaging functionality, and other exploitable features have been removed prior to processing.
 ```
 Hello!
 I am the coding bot.
 Send me some JavaScript code,